GoogleChromeLabs/webpack-libs-optimizations/README.md

 By default, Moment.js ships with 160+ minified KBs of localization files.
 If you app is only available in a few languages, you won’t need all these files.
 Use [`moment-locales-webpack-plugin`](https://github.com/iamakulov/moment-locales-webpack-plugin) to remove the unused ones.

-**Use the plugin with cautio.** The default settings remove all locales; this might break your app if you use some of them.
+**Use the plugin with caution.** The default settings remove all locales; this might break your app if you use some of them.

 ## react